sstaub/eOS/README.md

 ```
 Encoder encoder1(A0, A1, REVERSE);
 ```
-If the Encoder have an extro button build in, you can add it with following class member:
+If the Encoder have an extra button build in, you can add it with following class member:
 ```
 void button(uint8_t buttonPin, ButtonMode buttonMode = HOME);
 ```